Category Archives: 2006 Films

 The sequel is decent but inferior to Curse of the Black Pearl.

 The visual effects are spectacular, and the budget is very high, but the story isn’t there.
-The film drags along at times as well as being a bit confusing.
+The film drags along at times and is a bit confusing.

 Johnny Depp gives his all to his role of Jack Sparrow, performing with gusto, and is the highlight of the franchise.